mirisuzanne/mia/content/speaking/web-project.md

     url: https://www.meetup.com/EducelerateCO/
     adr: Denver, CO
     start: 2017-12-12
----
+summary: |
   A **non-technical guide**
   for taking your project from concept to launch, without ever losing sight of the goals.
+---

 **Are you looking to expand your web presence, or develop a new application?**